 The Team

-Hammerheads Racing is based in Bath, Maine but the crew and driver lineup originate from throughout the U.S. Our drivers have a variety of backgrounds and experience.
+Hammerheads Racing is based in Yarmouth, Maine but the crew and driver lineup originate from throughout the U.S. Our drivers have a variety of backgrounds and experience.
 The common thread that unites them is a love for the sport and strong desire to be competitive while keeping it fun.

 Drivers